gupta-himanshu/scala-for-beginners/Important-Points2.md

 20. In Scala, anything defined within the body of the class other than method declarations is a part of the primary class constructor.

+21. the visibility of constructor fields in a Scala class is controlled by whether the fields are declared as val , var , without either val or var , and whether private is also added to the fields.

+• If a field is declared as a var , Scala generates both getter and setter methods for that field.
+• If the field is a val , Scala generates only a getter method for it.
+• If a field doesn’t have a var or val modifier, Scala gets conservative, and doesn’t generate a getter or setter method for the field.
+• Additionally, var and val fields can be modified with the private keyword, which prevents getters and setters from being generated.